 - Integrate behavioral medicine with primary care delivery

-- Monitor policies, procedures and mental health care delivery
+- Audit and monitor policies, procedures and mental health care delivery

 - Provide for access to dental care by licensed dentists and hygienists as summarized in the department's SOPs